TimPaterson/FixDebugInfo-GCC-ARM/README.md

-# Restore Atmel Studio debugging after upgrading to ARM GCC 9.3
+# Restore Microchip Studio debugging after upgrading to ARM GCC 9.3
-When using Atmel Studio to develop for an ARM MCU there are significant advantages to upgrading the ancient GCC 6 compiler shipped with AS7.
+When using Microchip Studio to develop for an ARM MCU there are significant advantages to upgrading the ancient GCC 6 compiler shipped with AS7.
 The [GCC 9 compiler](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm)
 provides support through C++17 and appears to generate noticeably smaller code.
-However, the debugging information -- specifically the mapping from address to source line -- confuses the Atmel Studio debugger.
+However, the debugging information -- specifically the mapping from address to source line -- confuses the Microchip Studio debugger.
 This results in an inability to set breakpoints on a source line and step through code at the source level.